nextcloud/news-updater/README.rst

     positional arguments:
-      url                   The URL or absolute path to the directory where owncloud is installed.
+      url                   The URL or absolute path to the directory where nextcloud is installed.
 Must be specified on the command line or in the config file.
 If the URL starts with http:// or https://, a user and password are required.
 Otherwise the updater tries to use the